-Prep this salad ahead of time for a quick weeknight dinner.
+Prep this balanced salad ahead of time for a quick weeknight main dish.
 It's also perfect for barbecues, potlucks, picnics, or a packed lunch.
+It's wholesome, filling, and delicious.
+Plus, the creamy hummus dressing takes less than one minute to make, and requires only 3 ingredients!
+Make extra for all your salads throughout the week.

-This was inspired by my Edamame Quinoa Salad with Oil-Free Miso Ginger Dressing on this site, as well as this Protein-Packed Quinoa & Kale Salad.
+This recipe was inspired by my Edamame Quinoa Salad on this site, as well as this Protein-Packed Quinoa & Kale Salad.

 Jump to: